tobua/release-npm-action/README.md

 ## Troubleshooting

+`There are no relevant changes, so no new version is released.` This happens if the commits since the last release don't contain any changes that would make it into the release.
+Note that commits with `ci` type don't need a release as by convention this only touches CI files which aren't published.

 If you run into any issues with the action the likely cause is with `semantic-release`.
 You can try it out locally by running `npx semantic-release --branches main --dry-run --no-ci` without publishing anything.